linode/docs/docs/websites/chef/setting-up-chef-ubuntu-14-04.md

 modified_by:
   name: Elle Krout
 published: 'Monday, March 30th, 2015'
-title: Setting up a Chef Server, Workstation, and Node on Ubuntu 14.04
+title: Setting Up a Chef Server, Workstation, and Node on Ubuntu 14.04
 ---

 Chef is an automation platform that "turns infrastructure into code," allowing users to manage and deploy resources across multiple servers, or *nodes*.
 Chef allows users to create and download recipes (stored in cookbooks) to automate content and policies on these nodes.

 Chef is comprised of a Chef Server, one or more workstations, and a number of nodes that are managed by the chef-client installed on each node.

-This guide will show users how to create and configure a Chef Server, a virtual workstation, and how to bootstrap a node, all on individual Linodes.
+This guide will show users how to create and configure a Chef Server, a virtual workstation, and how to bootstrap a node to run the chef-client, all on individual Linodes.

 {: .note }
 >The steps required in this guide require root privileges.
 Be sure to run the steps below as `root` or with the **sudo** prefix.
 For more information on privileges see our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.